Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift

 \section{Abstract}

-In this paper we propose a new method for exemplar-free class incremental training of ViTs.
+Vision transformers (ViTs) have achieved remarkable successes across a broad range of computer vision applications.
+As a consequence there has been increasing interest in extending continual learning theory and techniques to ViT architectures.
+We propose a new method for exemplar-free class incremental training of ViTs.
 The main challenge of exemplar-free continual learning is maintaining plasticity of the learner without causing catastrophic forgetting of previously learned tasks.
 This is often achieved via exemplar replay which can help recalibrate previous task classifiers to the feature drift which occurs when learning new tasks.
-Exemplar replay, however, comes at the cost of retaining samples from previous tasks which for some applications may not be possible.
+Exemplar replay, however, comes at the cost of retaining samples from previous tasks which for many applications may not be possible.

 To address the problem of continual ViT training, we first propose \emph{gated class-attention} to minimize the drift in the final ViT transformer block.
 This mask-based gating is applied to class-attention mechanism of the last transformer block and strongly regulates the weights crucial for previous tasks.
+Importantly, gated class-attention does not require the task-ID during inference, which distinguishes it from other parameter isolation methods.
 Secondly, we propose a new method of \emph{feature drift compensation} that accommodates feature drift in the backbone when learning new tasks.
 The combination of gated class-attention and cascaded feature drift compensation allows for plasticity towards new tasks while limiting forgetting of previous ones.
-Extensive experiments performed on CIFAR-100, Tiny-ImageNet and ImageNet100 demonstrate that our method outperforms existing exemplar-free state-of-the-art methods without the need to store any representative exemplars of past tasks.
-Code is available here: https://github.com/OcraM17/GCAB-CFDC
+Extensive experiments performed on CIFAR-100, Tiny-ImageNet and ImageNet100 demonstrate that our exemplar-free method obtains competitive results when compared to rehearsal based ViT methods.\footnote{Code: \url{https://github.com/OcraM17/GCAB-CFDC}}